Frequently Asked Questions

 A: If you've just received your new LinnStrument from a hot delivery truck, or if the temperature around your LinnStrument is unusually high, its silicone playing surface may expand slightly and become loose, causing it to lift slightly from the flat surface below it.

-This occurs because LinnStrument's large, thin playing surface is made from soft silicone, which expands slight under heat.
+This occurs because LinnStrument's large, thin playing surface is made from soft silicone rubber, which expands slightly under heat.
+To mitigate this expansion, the playing surface is fabricated to be slightly smaller than the correct size, then it is stretched slightly during installation to its correct size.
+However, under enough heat it can expand enough to result in become loose.
 It is impossible to prevent such expansion without gluing it down to the touch sensor below it, which I (Roger) feel is unnecessary because the problem is rare and because such gluing would prevent independent replacement of the playing surface and touch sensor.

 The fix is simple: put your LinnStrument in the refrigerator for 20 minutes (really!), and the touch surface will shrink back to normal size.
 Then avoid placing LinnStrument in direct hot sun or near a heater or other source of heat.

-If this doesn't work, you'll need to loosen the top panel screws then retighten them while slightly stretching the white playing surface.
-To do this, click the "Installing Replacement Parts" at left and follow the instructions for "Replacing the top panel or white playing surface".
+If this doesn't work, you can loosen the top panel screws then re-stretch the playing surface while tightening the screws.
+To see how to do this, click the "Installing Replacement Parts" link on this page and follow the instructions for "Replacing the top panel or white playing surface", but merely remove and reattach the top panel while stretching the surface.

 Q: There is no Y-axis (forward/backward) response in one column or two neighboring columns, or one or more note pads in a column doesn't respond.
 Help!